There are many reasons why you want to make your website load faster. This blog explains in the simplest way possible, how to acheive that.

 Why you want to make your website load faster

 No matter what the purpose of your website is, it must be designed with the user experience paramount in mind.
-This is one of the most important things we learned from Steve Jobs.
 Without an outstanding user experience, all other efforts might be for nothing.
 One of the most important aspects of a good user experience is a fast loading website.

 You’ll Rank higher in Google